Sunday, June 23, 2013

-- Take some time now to pray and ask the Holy Spirit to allow you to experience more deeply the love of the Trinity; and for the grace to share it with others.
+- Take some time now to pray and ask the Lord to satisfy your inner thirst for him by giving you the “water of life.”
 Use the prayer at the end of the meditation as a starting point.

 [The discussion questions were created by Maurice Blumberg, the Director of Partner Relations for The Word Among Us Partners, (http://www.waupartners.org/), a ministry of The Word Among Us (www.wau.org) to the Military, Prisoners, and women with crisis pregnancies or who have had abortions.